learn-co-curriculum/phrg-testing-public-api/README.md

 In the code above, `build_bridge` is publically accessible, but all of the methods that make building a bridge possible are private.
 This is because, for now, the only task we care about is building a bridge.
 We do not have any need for the worker to simply `analyze_soil`, nor any of it's other tasks in its private interface.
 Only within the class itself will this functionality be needed.

-Why is this helpful?
+### Why is this helpful?

 This makes it very clear what methods are safe to refactor, without worrying about breaking our application somewhere else.
-For example, if our `construction_worker` needs to start buying supplies from another vendor, that should not anything except building a bridge.
+For example, if our `construction_worker` needs to start buying supplies from another vendor, that should not affect anything except for building a bridge.
 Knowing that nowhere else relies on `ConstructionWorker#buy_supplies` means we can modify our code in confidence, as long as `build_bridge` still works properly.

-## Expose what should be tested, and what shouldn't
+### How do we know `build_bridge` still works properly?

+You guessed it.
+TESTS!

+Our tests for the `ConstructionWorker` class should focus entirely on `build_bridge`.
+Because `build_bridge` is the only accessible method from the outside.

 ## Testing incoming and outgoing messages